Byzantine Aristocracy, depiction of donors in the Aghioi Anargyroi Church in Kastoria

 The base of the aristocratic power in Byzantium.

-The power of the Byzantine aristocracy is primarily based on several factors.
+Throughout the whole period, the power of the Byzantine aristocracy is primarily based on several factors.
 The first is land ownership: the aristocracy owns vast estates that they exploit, from which they derive income.
 This land-based power allows them to integrate into the spheres of power, thereby placing them close to the emperor, the source of other factors that underpin aristocratic power: offices and dignities.
 Offices can be taken away, but the dignities and the benefits attached to them are lifelong.
 The income associated with both offices and dignities, paid by the imperial treasury, constitutes a significant source of wealth for the aristocracy.

-But the cities and urban civilization that formed the foundation of the Eastern Roman Empire gradually entered a crisis that culminated in the 7th century.
+The cities and urban civilization that formed the foundation of the Eastern Roman Empire gradually entered a crisis that culminated in the 7th century.
 At that time, the empire was in great difficulty.
 The invasions of the Slavs and Avars in the Balkans, and the Persians in Egypt, the Near East, and Anatolia left a large part of the empire’s cities devastated.
 The majority of local aristocratic families tied to the cities, as well as the senatorial aristocracy directly inherited from the Roman Empire, disappeared in this turmoil.
 But the question of the continuity of elites during the dark centuries (7th to 9th centuries) is not definitively settled.
 In Constantinople, some families seem to have survived: the ancestors of Patriarch Germanus (715-730) can thus be traced throughout the 7th century.

 The aristocracy in the middle Byzantine era.